aurelia/aurelia.github.io-old/_harp/docs.md

 A _plugin_ is simply a module with an exported `install` function.
 During startup Aurelia will load all plugin modules and call their `install` functions, passing to them the Aurelia instance so that they can configure the framework appropriately.
 Plugins can optionally return a `Promise` from their `install` function in order to perform asynchronous configuration tasks.
 When writing a plugin, be sure to follow these rules:

 1. Use a flat directory structure.
-Do not located behaviors or views in subdirectories.
+Do not locate behaviors or views in subdirectories.
 2. Your file name and your behavior name must match.
 3. Explicilty supply all metadata, including a View Strategy for Custom Elements.